 3. Use open-source tools and resources whenever possible.
 There are many great options available that can help you keep your costs down.

 4. Consider cross-platform development.
-There are many cross-platform development frameworks available, such as Ionic, Xamarin, and React Native.
+There are many cross-platform development frameworks available, such as Flutter and React Native.
 These frameworks allow you to develop iOS and Android versions of your app simultaneously, saving you time and money.
 However, if your app depends on lots of custom animations, we recommend developing the iOS version in Swift and the Android version in Java or Kotlin.
 This will give you the best performance and compatibility.

 5. Be selective about the features you include in your app.
 Keep your focus on the core functionality and only include features that are absolutely necessary.
 This will help you keep your development costs down.